-Racism, or, rather, the process of racialization, is a discourse and practice which constructs immutable boundaries between collectivities which is used to naturalize fixed hierarchical power relations between them (Anthias and Yuval-Davis 1992; Solomos and Back 1996; Rattansi 2007; Goldberg 2009).
+Racism, or, rather, the process of racialization, is a discourse and practice which constructs immutable boundaries between collectivities which is used to naturalize fixed hierarchical power relations between them (Anthias and Yuval-Davis 1992; Goldberg 2009; Rattansi 2007; Solomos and Back 1996).

-Barth ([1969] 1998) and others following him have argued that it is the existence of ethnic (and racial) boundaries, rather than of any specific 'essence' around which these boundaries are constructed that is crucial in processes of ethnicisation and racialisation.
-Any physical or social signifier, from the colour of the skin to the shape of the elbow to accent or mode of dress, can be used to construct the boundaries, which differentiate between 'us' and 'them'.
-As the different articles in this issue show, although some of the racialization of the Roma can be seen as linked to the white majority's perceptions of Roma as 'dark skinned',3 it is mainly linked traditionally to the anti-nomadism of sedentary populations4.
+Barth ([1969] 1998) and others following him have argued that it is the existence of ethnic (and racial) boundaries, rather than of any specific "essence" around which these boundaries are constructed that is crucial in processes of ethnicization and racialization.
+Any physical or social signifier, from the colour of the skin to the shape of the elbow to accent or mode of dress, can be used to construct the boundaries, which differentiate between "us" and "them".
+As the different articles in this issue show, although some of the racialization of the Roma can be seen as linked to the white majority's perceptions of Roma as "dark skinned", it is mainly linked traditionally to the anti-nomadism of sedentary populations (see e.g. Kabachnik 2010; McVeigh 1997).
 However, it is important to emphasize that the racialization of Roma continues also when they become sedentary (as a result of a variety of forced and voluntary social practices and policies) but continue to be, to a large extent, a distinct segment of the labour market.
-In this way, the Roma case echoes Stuart Hall's famous articulation of 'class is the modality in which race is lived'5.
+In this way, the Roma case echoes Stuart Hall's famous articulation of "class is the modality in which race is lived" (Hall [1978] 1996).

-However, to describe contemporary racialization of Roma only as an intersection of 'race' and class is an oversimplification.
-This racialization is closely linked to particular political projects of belonging (Yuval-Davis 2011) in which Roma are constructed and reconstructed as an 'other' by continuous processes of everyday bordering.
+However, to describe contemporary racialization of Roma only as an intersection of "race" and class is an oversimplification.
+This racialization is closely linked to particular political projects of belonging (Yuval-Davis 2011) in which Roma are constructed and reconstructed as an "other" by continuous processes of everyday bordering.
 Different political projects of belonging determine where and according to which criteria the boundaries between the collective self and others would be delineated as well as the permeability and solidity of these boundaries.
 State borders are but one of the technologies used to construct and maintain these boundaries.
-It is for this reason that contemporary border studies largely refer to 'borderings' rather than to borders; seeing them more as a dynamic, shifting and contested social and political spatial processes rather than just territorial lines (van Houtum and van Naersson 2002; Newman 2006).
-However, these borders and boundaries are not just top-down macro social and state policies but are present in everyday discourses and practices (Green 2013) of different social agents, from state functionaries to the media to all other differentially positioned members of society.
+It is for this reason that contemporary border studies largely refer to "borderings" rather than to borders; seeing them more as a dynamic, shifting and contested social and political spatial processes rather than just territorial lines (Newman 2006; van Houtum and van Naerssen 2002).
+However, these borders and boundaries are not just top-down macro social and state policies but are present in everyday discourses and practices (Yuval-Davis, Wemyss, and Cassidy 2017) of different social agents, from state functionaries to the media to all other differentially positioned members of society.
 All of them are engaged in everyday borderings, however, in somewhat different ways and it is for this reason that we need to add the analytical and methodological perspective of situated intersectionality to our study of everyday bordering (Yuval-Davis 2014).